 Diamond Creek opened on August 17th, 2001 with seventeen permanent classrooms, a multipurpose room and administrative building.
-Today Diamond Creek serves over 600 students with twenty-six general education teachers and three special education teachers.
+Today Diamond Creek serves over 560 students with twenty-three general education teachers, three special education teachers, one Physical Education teacher, and one Music Teacher.
 Our teaching practices at Diamond Creek Elementary School reflect the new California Content Standards focusing on rigor in the subjects of reading, writing, oral language, literature, math, science, and physical education.